chrismembrey/return_of_investment_films/README.md

 ## Conclusion

 Although the models are not productionable (based on low r-squared scores and minimal improvement on baseline accuracy), through them I have found one feature which can certainly be used to predict film ROI in future models, from_collection, which appeared to be the highest coefficient in every regression and classification model.
 For the classification model in particular, the coefficient for the from_collection variable indicated that the odds of making a profit for films that are from a collection are 464% higher than those that are not from a collection.
-Other notable features that had a positive effect on ROI were actors Tom Criuse, Tom Hanks and Brad Pitt as well as day_wednesday, which suggests that films released on a wednesday will have improved ROI.
+Other notable features that had a positive effect on ROI were actors Tom Cruise, Tom Hanks and Brad Pitt as well as day_wednesday, which suggests that films released on a wednesday will have improved ROI.

 ## Improvments to be Made
 - Use an alternative data source for film budgets and revenues (e.g. the-numbers.com).